 \section{Conclusions}

-We have introduced a quantum spectral approach to solve non-periodic Dirichlet boundary value problems with polylogarithmic complexity.
+We have introduced a Fourier-based quantum spectral approach to solve non-periodic Dirichlet boundary value problems with polylogarithmic complexity.
 This represents an exponential speedup relative to the at-best-linear, often worse, complexity achievable with classical approaches.
-The quantum speedup is obtained by representing the $N$-dimensional forcing and solution vectors using $n=\log_2 N$ qubits, owing to quantum entanglement, and by designing a unitary solution operator with a polynomial number of one and two-qubit gates.
-It appears unlikely that most classical discretisation approaches can be efficiently ported to quantum computing platforms due to the inherent difficulty of converting classical vectors and matrices into the exponentially compressed quantum representation.
+The quantum speedup is obtained by representing the $N$-dimensional forcing and solution vectors using $n=\log N$ qubits, owing to quantum entanglement, and by designing a unitary solution operator with a polynomial number of one and two-qubit gates.
+We conjecture that most classical discretisation approaches cannot be efficiently ported to quantum computing due to the inherent difficulty of converting classical vectors and matrices into an exponentially compressed quantum representation.
 Therefore, amongst the classical methods, well-structured and straightforward discretisation methods, such as the considered Fourier-based spectral approach, are most suited for quantum computing.
 In the spectral domain, the solution operator simplifies to a diagonal matrix, due to the orthogonality property of the Fourier basis functions, and is relatively easy to invert.
 Vectors and matrices are converted between the real and spectral domains using the QFT algorithm, which is perhaps the most widely used algorithm throughout quantum computing.
-As demonstrated, homogeneous Dirichlet boundary conditions can be enforced by adding~$d$ additional qubits to the discretisation, where $d$ is the spatial dimension, thereby doubling the domain size and the number of discretisation points.
-Non-homogeneous Dirichlet boundary conditions are enforced by making use of the superposition principle.
+As demonstrated, homogeneous Dirichlet boundary conditions can be enforced by adding~$d$ additional qubits to the circuit, where $d$ is the spatial dimension, thereby doubling the domain size and the number of discretisation points.
+Inhomogeneous Dirichlet boundary conditions are enforced by making use of the superposition principle.